 - The Epic Max LS driver is a lower-spinning version of the Max that’s ideal for skilled players who want control over their ball flight but also a bit of forgiveness.
 The Max LS features 13 grams of adjustable perimeter weighting to provide up to 13 yards of shot-shape correction (compared to 20 yards in the Max).

 SIM2 features exciting new technology along with popular elements from its predecessor to give players the optimum mix of speed and forgiveness.
-The key advancement for 2021 is the Forged Ring Technology — this is the blue material that may have caught your attention when you first set eyes on this new driver.
+The key advancement for this year is the Forged Ring Technology — this is the blue material that may have caught your attention when you first set eyes on this new driver.
 This precision-milled aluminum piece provides an incredibly strong bond between the crown, sole, rear and face to generate faster speeds and higher MOI (moment of inertia).

 While the Forged Ring is a visually striking new addition, there is another key advancement that is hidden from view.
 The back side of the driver face is now precision milled, which allowed TaylorMade to expand the “sweet spot” and increase speed across the entire face.

-Returning for 2021 is the stand-out feature of the original driver — the eye-catching “Inertia Generator” at the rear that helps SIM drivers achieve incredible aerodynamic performance.
+Returning is the stand-out feature of the original driver — the eye-catching “Inertia Generator” at the rear that helps SIM drivers achieve incredible aerodynamic performance.
 Combined with the lightweight carbon sole plate, the Inertia Generator promotes maximum clubhead speed through impact to help players launch the ball high and long.

 The SIM2 is available in three models.
 All three share the features described above, but each offers slight design variations to help players find the best fit for their swing.